DoStini/feup-lpoo-proj/docs/README.md

 - Controller is responsible to update the information in the model according to user interaction and game states

 #### Rendering elements
-- It is important that we build this part of the structure to be versatil, so that the game could be used with other engines.
+- It is important that we build this part of the structure to be versatile, so that the game could be used with other engines.
 - To allow this situation, we created an interface `gui` that has functions like `drawColor` or `drawCharacter`.
 These will be called by specific Viewers.
 Example:

 ![Rendering diagram](images/design/rendering.png)